 Symptoms

-Rickets softens the growth plates at the ends of a child's bones.
-Signs include:
+Rickets actively softens the growth plates at the ends of a child's developing bones.
+Clinical signs include:

-- Delayed Growth: The child may be shorter than average.
+- Delayed Growth: The child may be noticeably shorter than average and slow to reach motor milestones (like crawling or walking).

-- Bone Pain: Pain in the spine, pelvis, and legs.
+- Bone Pain: Dull, aching pain or tenderness in the spine, pelvis, and legs.

 Skeletal Deformities

-- Bowed Legs: An exaggerated outward curvature of the legs.
+- Bowed Legs: An exaggerated outward curvature of the legs (genu varum) once the child begins bearing weight.

 Causes

-Your body needs Vitamin D to absorb calcium and phosphorus from food.
-Rickets occurs if a child's body doesn't get enough Vitamin D or has problems using it.
+Your body absolutely needs Vitamin D to absorb calcium and phosphorus from the food you eat.
+Rickets occurs if a child's body is starved of Vitamin D or has a metabolic problem utilizing it.

 1. Lack of Vitamin D

-[Image of Vitamin D food sources]- Sunlight: The skin produces Vitamin D when exposed to sunlight.
-Children in developed countries often spend less time outdoors or use heavy sunscreen, blocking this natural process.
+[Image of Vitamin D food sources]- Sunlight: The human skin naturally produces Vitamin D when exposed to direct sunlight.
+Children in developed nations often spend less time outdoors or use highly effective sunscreen, inadvertently blocking this natural production process.

 2. Absorption Problems